-For each site with current damage, the degree of recovery by the end of the 2011 growing season was predicted.
+For each site with current damage, the degree of recovery by the end of the 2013 growing season was predicted.
 These categories include: (1) full recovery, (2) partial recovery, (3) increased damage and (4) no recovery predicated (Figure 14.)

-Prediction of Recovery by the End of the Growing Season
+Prediction of Recovery by End of Growing Season